uw-cmg/MAST/MAST/doc/source/6_0_postprocessingtools.rst

 Diffusion coefficient
 *************************

-The ``mast_diffusion_coefficient`` diffusion coefficient calculation tool supports the 5(fcc) and 8(hcp) frequency models as follows:
+The ``mast_diffusion_coefficient`` diffusion coefficient calculation tool supports the following models:

-*  Five-frequency model equation from R. E. Howard and J. R. Manning, Physical Review, Vol. 154, 1967.
+*  FCC five-frequency model equation from R. E. Howard and J. R. Manning, Physical Review, Vol. 154, 1967.

+*  FCC concentrated fourteen-frequency model equation from Bocquet J.-L. and Le Claire A. D.

-*  Eight-frequency model equation from P. B. Ghate, Physical Review, Vol. 133, 1963.
+*  HCP eight-frequency model equation from P. B. Ghate, Physical Review, Vol. 133, 1963.

 The tool is designed to be used as a separate ingredient within the recipe directory.
 See ``$HOME/MAST/examples/neb_with_phonons.inp`` for an example input fileof a full workflow.